Blackman–Tukey transformation

 The Blackman–Tukey transformation (or Blackman–Tukey method) is a digital signal processing method to transform data from the time domain to the frequency domain.
 It was originally programmed around 1953 by James Cooley for John Tukey at John von Neumann's Institute for Advanced Study as a way to get "good smoothed statistical estimates of power spectra without requiring large Fourier transforms."
 It was published by Ralph Beebe Blackman and John Tukey in 1958.

 Background

 Transformation

 In signal processing, transformation from the time domain to another domain, such as the frequency domain, is used to focus on the details of a waveform.
-Many of the waveform's details can be analyzed much easier in another domain than the original.
+Many of the waveform's details can be analyzed much more easily in a domain other than the original.
 Different methods exist to do transformation from time domain to frequency domain; the most prominent is the Fourier transform, which the Blackman–Tukey method uses.
-Prior to the advent of fast computers and the 1965 rediscovery of the fast Fourier Transform, the large number of computations necessary for the discrete Fourier Transform motivated researchers to reduce the number of calculations required, resulting in the (now obsolete) Blackman–Tukey method based on the Wiener-Khinchin theorem.
+Prior to the advent of fast computers and the 1965 rediscovery of the fast Fourier transform, the large number of computations necessary for the discrete Fourier Transform motivated researchers to reduce the number of calculations required, resulting in the (now obsolete) Blackman–Tukey method based on the Wiener-Khinchin theorem.